craichbros/urology-trials/README.md

 # Urology Trials

-This repository contains a set of R scripts designed to download, clean, and summarize ongoing clinical trials in **urology** from ClinicalTrials.gov and related sources.
+This repository contains R scripts and notebooks to **download, clean, and analyze** clinical trial data in **urology** from ClinicalTrials.gov.

-The goal is to build reproducible pipelines for:
+The aim is to build reproducible pipelines for:
-- Downloading raw trial data
+- Downloading raw trial data.
-- Cleaning and harmonizing relevant fields (phase, interventions, outcomes, sponsors, etc.)
+- Cleaning and harmonizing relevant fields (phase, interventions, outcomes, sponsors, etc...).
-- Generating summary datasets that can be further explored
+- Generating summary datasets and exploratory reports.

-The long-term plan is to integrate these summaries into an **R Shiny application** for interactive visualization of the urology clinical trial landscape.
+- Preparing for integration into an **R Shiny application** for interactive visualization of the urology clinical trial landscape.

 ---

-## Current scripts
+## Current components

-- **download_trials.R**: Retrieves trial data from ClinicalTrials.gov.
+- **download_trials.R** — Retrieves trial data from ClinicalTrials.gov
-- **clean_trials.R**: Cleans and standardizes trial fields for analysis.
+- **clean_trials.R** — Cleans and standardizes trial fields for analysis
+- **exploratory_analysis.Rmd** — R Markdown notebook to generate descriptive statistics and plots (HTML/PDF reports)

+---

 ## Next steps
-- Add exploratory notebooks/analyses
-- Develop R Shiny dashboards for visualization
+- Develop interactive R Shiny dashboards.